 Roast the semolina well until it is aromatic.
 If you cut down on roasting it, the final dish will have a raw taste.

 Stir continuously after adding water.
 This is really important to avoid making the sheera lumpy.

-You can use dry fruits of your choice.
+You can use the dry fruits of your choice.

 It can also be stored in the freezer.
-Place the sheera in a freezer-safe container and store for up to three months.
-Thaw it overnight in the refrigerator and reheat as above.
+Place the sheera in a freezer-safe container and store it for up to three months.
+Thaw it overnight in the refrigerator and reheat it as above.